 - ½ cup cold (or room temperature) filtered water (not tap water) to start, plus additional for daily feedings

-- large bowl (approx gallon-size) with lid
+- large bowl (approximately gallon-size) with lid

 FLOUR FOR SOURDOUGH STARTER RECIPE